getpawprint/slate/source/includes/_activation_v2.md

   6. Enter the pet linking flow.
 - User has an account in `vet_user`, but no Pawprint account.
 Create a Pawprint account from the vet_user account like this:
   1. Have the user enter an email address or phone number associated with the `vet_user` account.
+  2. Call `/activation/vet_integrations` with an email address or phone number, which returns `vet_user_ids`.
-    Call `/user/v2/activation/send_create_token` with the email/phone.
-This sends a Branch link with a verification token to that email/phone.
+  3. Call `/user/v2/activation/send_create_token` with a `vet_user_id`.
+This sends a Branch link with a verification token to the email/phone associated with the `vet_user` account.
-  2. Call `/user/v2/activation/create_from_vet_account` with the verification token, new email and password.
+  4. Call `/user/v2/activation/create_from_vet_account` with the verification token, new email and password.
-  3. Enter the pet linking flow.
+  5. Enter the pet linking flow.

 ## Find available vet integrations for user